mhendricks96/reading-notes/readingNotes-32.md

 - Together with authentication and throttling, permissions determine whether a request should be granted or denied access

-- always run at the very start of the view, before any other code is allowed to proceed
+- always runat the very start of the view, before any other code is allowed to proceed

 - decides who is allowed to access what